ellisonalves/learning-wicket/README.md

 All directories of samples were created using the quick start from wicket official home page.

+To run the modules, you just:
+- to have maven installed on your environment;
+- to move to the project you want to see running;
+- run the maven command: mvn jetty:run

 ## Wicket usefull links

 [WicketStuff] (https://github.com/wicketstuff/core)